SidGade04/ai-blog-generator-interview-SiddhantGade/README.md

 * Push to a CMS (like Ghost or Medium) via API
 * Add a web UI to view past posts
 * Implement a keyword suggestion engine

+---

+## Notes on SEO API Usage

+Real SEO APIs were reviewed (SerpApi, KeywordTool, DataForSEO), but due to pricing or access restrictions, the SEO data in this project is mocked for demonstration purposes.
+The code is designed so that a real SEO API could be plugged in later with minimal changes.